Methylsulfonylmethane: Use as a solvent

 Because of its polarity and thermal stability, molten DMSO_{2} has been used industrially as a high-temperature solvent.
 For example, displacement of aryl chlorides by potassium fluoride has been conducted in the liquid.

 With a pK_{a} of 31, the sulfone can be deprotonated with sodium amide.
 The conjugate base has been used as a nucleophile.

 Medical and dietary use

 Methylsulfonylmethane is marketed as a dietary supplement with medical claims ranging from anti-inflammatory effects for pain management, skin condition and aging treatments, and immune system modulation.
 No medical uses for MSM have been approved and there is limited evidence to support most of the claims.
 Small studies of MSM have suggested some benefit for treatment of oxidative stress and osteoarthritis, but evidence for other uses is lacking.

 Osteoarthritis

 Methylsulfonylmethane may or may not be useful for osteoarthritis (OA) knee pain relief.
 Methodological issues with the clinical trials prevent firm conclusions, and the review authors stated: "No definitive conclusion can currently be drawn" and there is "no definitive evidence that MSM is superior to placebo in the treatment of mild to moderate osteoarthritis of the knee."

-Oxidative stress and inflammation

-Multiple human and animal trials indicate MSM may reduce oxidative stress and inflammation.